Your surgeon or one of the surgical team members will complete a questionnaire to determine if additional testing is needed prior to your surgery.

-If necessary, you may be given an appointment in the IMPACT (Internal Medicine Perioperative Assessment, Consultation and Treatment) Center for further medical evaluation.
-The IMPACT Center is staffed with physicians whose main focus is to gather important medical information about your health before surgery to ensure you are in the best physical condition possible to undergo surgery.
+If necessary, you will be given an appointment in PACC (Preoperative Anesthesia Consultation Clinic) for further medical evaluation.
+The main focus is to gather important medical information about your health before surgery to ensure you are in the best physical condition possible to undergo surgery.
 At this appointment, your medical records and previous anesthetic experiences will be reviewed.
 In addition, the risks and benefits of the various anesthetic options available to you will be discussed.
 By taking this step, you can lessen your risks of developing complications as a result of surgery.
 To set up the PACC appointment, contact your surgeons office..

 - Any medications you are taking or a list of current medications.